DeganAI/Waldo/README.md

 ## Features

+*   **OPC Mode:** A specialized agent with acess to Travel Promotions that allow significant discounts on hotels, cruises, and activities
 *   **Travel Agent Mode:** A specialized agent that demonstrates how AI can act as a travel assistant, helping with trip planning and leveraging Google Maps tools.
 *   **Conversational AI:** Chat interactively with the Gemini model.
 *   **Tool Integration:** Seamlessly uses tools provided by a running A2A server.